thepowersgang/mrustc/Notes/Quirks.md

 Method call on a statement-like match

-The `ident` fragment matches reserved words
+The `ident` fragment matches ?some reserved words
 ===

 Typically used for replacing `self` in macros.